-Risk-based Security Oversight (RISO)
+Risk-based Security Operations (RISO)

 The United States is now facing the most significant foreign intelligence threat it has ever encountered.
 Adversaries are successfully attacking cleared industry at an unprecedented rate.
 They are using multiple avenues of attack, varying their methods, and adjusting their priorities based on the targeted information they need.
 As a result, they are upgrading their military capabilities and competing against our economy using the very same information they stole from cleared industry.

 To counter this threat, DCSA is partnering with U.S. industry to design, develop, and pilot an intelligence-led, asset-focused, and threat-driven approach to industrial security oversight.
-Called “DCSA in Transition” (DiT) in its pilot phase, this five-step approach is now called Risk-based Industrial Security Oversight, or RISO.
+Called “DCSA in Transition” (DiT) in its pilot phase, this five-step approach is now called Risk-based Industrial Security Operations, or RISO.
 RISO allows DCSA to apply cross-functional teams of experts toward securing the companies most at risk of attack and compromise.
 RISO will help the industrial base ensure that contracted capabilities, technologies, and services are delivered to the U.S. government uncompromised by adversaries.

 The 5-Step Process